KSU POLICY ON SERVICE DOGS ON CAMPUS

 3.1 Service dogs may not reside in campus housing without expressed approval of Kennesaw State University.
 Such requests will be processed, as follows:

-3.1.1 For residents who require a service animal or who have committed to raise and train service animals, the resident may apply for an accommodation by submitting a Housing Accommodation Request to the office for disAbled Student Support Services along with appropriate documentation at least 30 days before making a reservation to live in on-campus housing.
+3.1.1 For residents who require a service animal or who have committed to raise and train service animals, the resident may apply for an accommodation by submitting a Housing Accommodation Request to the office for Student Disability Services along with appropriate documentation at least 30 days before making a reservation to live in on-campus housing.

 3.1.2 The Disabled Student Support Services Advisory Committee will review the request and make a recommendation to the Department of Residence Life.

 3.1.3 The Department of Residence Life will notify the individual that the request has been received.
 The request will be reviewed by the Director of Residence Life.
 No service animal may enter a housing facility until approval has been granted.
-Once a decision has been rendered, the Director of Residence Life will inform the requesting student and Disabled Student Support Services.
+Once a decision has been rendered, the Director of Residence Life will inform the requesting student and Student Disability Services.
 The individual may then proceed with the process for reserving a space in housing.

 3.1.4 In addition, the residents raising and training service animals must notify the Director of Residence Life (in writing) if the training program has been concluded and the approved service animal is no longer in residence.
 To raise and train a new service animal, the resident must file a new request and follow the same procedures as before.

 3.1.5 The Residence Life Office will make a reasonable effort to notify tenants in the residence building where the dog will be located of the existence of a service dog in the building.
-Students with medical condition(s) that are affected by dogs (respiratory diseases, asthma, severe allergies) should contact disAbled Student Support Services if they have a health or safety related concern about exposure to a service dog.
+Students with medical condition(s) that are affected by dogs (respiratory diseases, asthma, severe allergies) should contact Student Disability Services if they have a health or safety related concern about exposure to a service dog.
 The individual will be asked to provide medical documentation that identifies the condition(s) and that will allow determination to be made as to whether the condition is disabling and whether there is a need for an accommodation.

 3.2 Resident Responsibilities